github/explore/topics/abap2ui5/index.md

 logo: abap2ui5.png
 related: abap, open-source, sapui5, openui5
 released: January 22, 2023
-short_description: Developing UI5 Apps in Pure ABAP.
+short_description: Developing UI5 Apps Purely in ABAP.
 topic: abap2ui5
 url: https://abap2UI5.org/
 ---
-abap2UI5 is an open source project providing a pure ABAP approach for developing UI5 Apps without the need for Javascript, OData and RAP - similar to the past, when only a few lines of ABAP were needed to display inputs and tables using Selection Screens and ALVs.
-The project is designed with a minimal system footprint and runs in both on-premise and cloud environments.
+abap2UI5 is a framework for developing UI5 apps purely in ABAP — no need for JavaScript, OData, or RAP!
+It is designed for both cloud and on-premise environments, offering a lightweight and easy-to-install solution that works across all ABAP systems, from NetWeaver 7.02 to ABAP Cloud.